gom9000/gom9000/README.md

 ---

-I write software professionally (by day), long enough to have started before Stack Overflow existed.
+I write software professionally (by day), long enough to have started before Stack Overflow existed.<br/>
 Outside of work (by night) I maintain my GitHub as a digital workbench where I track my long-term projects: building electronics, documenting experiments, and maintaining a small, slow-burning Java library for abstract algebra and physics experiments, as well as modular single-function boards (MOBs) for prototyping.
 I also play piano and have a complicated relationship with Genesis.